 I do, for convenience.
 There’s an argument that loo paper takes up space, inhibits stirring (if you do that) but it’s just convenient so that’s what I do.
 Some people have a small separate bin for used paper, especially ‘wee’ wipes, which is then burned or disposed of later.
 If you are happy to do that, brilliant, but it can be a step too far for some people, so don’t worry about it.

-I’ll make sure that the all parts of the pile get at least twelve months to allow the complete process, rendering everything completely safe for humans and the environment at large.
 From previous work with humanure compost, I know that the result looks like any other homemade compost and doesn’t have any visual or odour clues about it’s origin.

 When I’ve emptied my bucket, it’s usually fairly clean.
 I rinse it and pour the rinse water onto the compost pile.